 How do I hide weight loss surgery?

-- If people do find out about your surgery, be prepared to answer their questions.
-You can explain that you had the surgery to improve your health and that you are happy with the results.
+• If people do find out about your surgery, be prepared to answer their questions.
+You could clarify that your decision for the surgery was a health-driven one and that you're delighted with the outcomes.

 Which weight loss surgery has the highest success rate?